aliazmoodehvaldi/SampleBackupRestore/README.md

-# restore restoring Mechanism Implementation Guide
+# Backup restoring Mechanism Implementation Guide

 This guide outlines the steps to implement a restore restoring mechanism utilizing AWS S3 storage, cron jobs, and shell scripts.